-Important: Several websites will offer their services to receive a Grant.
+Important: Several websites will offer their services to receive a grant.
 Not all of these websites are genuine or legal.
-It is therefore advisable to exercise caution when searching the internet for a suitable Grant.
-Learn and Understand more about Scholarship Scams before seeking any Grant “service”.
+It is, therefore, advisable to exercise caution when searching the internet for a suitable grant.
+Learn and understand more about Scholarship Scams before seeking any grant “service.”

-Grants for Graduate School are also handed out by Universities or Colleges one is applying to, based on a wide range of criteria.
+Grants for graduate school are also handed out by universities or colleges one is applying to, based on a wide range of criteria.
 Similarly, the military is another source of graduate school funding, as are corporates, private funders, and the Federal or State Governments.
+All in all, grant money is available from a host of sources, and it is for this reason students must explore, research, and understand what suits them and their needs the best before applying for one.

 Name | Innovations in Graduate Education (IGE) Program |